Elbow pain: Causes

 Elbow pain can result from a number of conditions.
-On a cellular level the pain, aka nociception, is conveyed through nerves in the elbow.
-Theses nerve cells, aka neurons, are activated and or compressed due to local tissue damage and swelling, which ultimately leads to pain and possibly numbness (see nerve entrapment).
+On a cellular level the pain, nociception, is conveyed through nerves in the elbow.
+Theses nerve cells, a.k.a. neurons, are activated and or compressed due to local tissue damage and swelling, which ultimately leads to pain and possibly numbness (see nerve entrapment).

 Trauma is a common cause of this local tissue damage.
 Traumatic events such as car accidents, falls, or assaults to this area can result in fractures and dislocations of the bones surrounding the elbow.
 In children, there is a specific type of dislocation called a pulled elbow or subluxation seen when an extended elbow is pulled with force.
 Frequently, these traumas can cause obvious deformities visible to the naked eye, but other times more advanced imaging (i.e. x-ray, CT, or MRI) is required to evaluate the extent of the damage.

 When pain is not associated with a specific incident a more general type of inflammation may be involved.
 This broad category is best thought of in terms of how long pain symptoms have been present.
 If pain is acute or subacute, there is a greater concern for over-use injuries or infection.
 Repetitive strain injury is defined as inflammation of tendons from forceful, repetitive motions.
 This is common with jobs that require manual labor, and with sports and other recreational activities.
 Based on the mechanics of the repetitive motion, pain will be located in different locations on the elbow.
 Pain on the inside of the elbow is known as golfer's elbow, while pain on the outside is known as tennis elbow.
 There are multiple types of infections that can result in elbow pain.
 A frequent presentation is known as arthralgias or body aches.
 This is a generalized joint pain that can be a non-specific symptom associate with almost any minor viral or bacterial illness.
 It is also possible to have a local skin and soft tissue infection, known as cellulitis, in the structures that overly the elbow resulting in pain.
 When the infection affects deeper structures such as the joint or bursa, then a more serious diagnosis of bursitis or septic arthritis is made.
-Finally, reactive arthritis is a joint pain resulting from of an overactive immune response in the days to weeks following a bacterial infection.
+Finally, reactive arthritis is a joint pain resulting from an overactive immune response in the days to weeks following a bacterial infection.